What Are Good Reasons to Request Reconsideration for Your SSDI Claim

 Valid Grounds: What Are Good Reasons to Request Reconsideration

 What are good reasons to request reconsideration when your Social Security Disability Insurance (SSDI) claim gets denied?
-Understanding valid grounds for appeal can significantly improve your chances of approval.
-Most SSDI denials stem from fixable issues rather than permanent disqualification.
+Understanding valid grounds for appeal can help clarify whether reconsideration may be appropriate.
+Many SSDI denials stem from issues such as incomplete records or missing information rather than permanent disqualification.

 Medical Evidence: What Are Good Reasons to Request Reconsideration